GrossfieldLab/loos/INSTALL.md

 ### Boost

-LOOS requires Boost version 1.36 or more recent.
+LOOS definitely requires a Boost distribution more recent than 1.36; we don't test by manually installing every release, so we can't be sure.
 To explicitly specify an install location if you built it yourself, set the BOOST variable in your custom.py file or on the command line:

 ```
     scons BOOST=/usr/local/boost_1_54_0
 ```

-This version of the variable assumes you built Boost yourself, and have it installed in a single tree.
+This version of the variable assumes you built Boost yourself, and have it installed in a single tree (with lib/ and include/ as subdirectories).
 If the tool you used to build Boost broke it up, you may need to override either the include directory or the library directory.
 The BOOST_INCLUDE and BOOST_LIBPATH variables will specify the corresponding directories for the LOOS build.
 You may also explicitly specify which libraries to link against with the BOOST_LIBS variable.
 See custom.py-proto for examples.

 None of this should be necessary if you use Conda.